Sentencing Law

 Indeterminate Sentence Law (Act No. 4103, as amended)

-We will further discuss the subject on in the months to come.
+We will further discuss the subject on sentencing law in the months to come.
 Incidentally, earlier this year, the Supreme Court appointed the members of the Committee to Revise the Benchbook on Penalties: Justice Edilberto Sandoval, chairperson; Hon.
 Lucas Bersamin of Court of Appeals, Hon.
 Diosdado Peralta of the Sandiganbayan, and RTC Judge Mario Lopez, as members.
 All lawyers are invited to discuss here.

 Added: While the discussion is still to be conducted here, we have transferred the article on the Indeterminate Sentence Law at the Legal Wiki of the LawCenter.ph.